LTUC/amman-dotnet-401d2/Curriculum/ECom_Project/Sprint1.md

 The instructional staff will review your current master branch in VSTS/Azure Dev Ops and evaluate you accordingly.

 **Only push to master on sprint check-ins**

-## Workflow
-**For each** user story given for each milestone, you must follow the following process:

-**Use the VSTS Cheat Sheet as a reference on how to do each requirement**

-1. Create a new user story/work item for each provided user story.
-2. Add tasks to your user story (have at least 2, but no more than 4)
-3. Approve the user story that you just created
-4. Assign the user story to yourself or your partner
-5. Set that user story as "in progress" in your kanban board
-6. create a branch for each task that you created and attached to the user story
-7. Work on your user story
-8. Submit a PR
-9. Have your partner approve your pr (with notes possibly?)
-10. Complete the task
-11. Rinse and repeat for all user stories.

 ## Checkin